-517 U.S.C.A. § 512(g)(2)(A) (emphasis added).
+1017 U.S.C.A. § 512(g)(2)(A) (emphasis added).

-6See 17 U.S.C.A. § 512(g)(2).
+11See 17 U.S.C.A. $\S 512(g)(2)$.
 Subpart (g)(2)-which imposes potentially burdensome requirements on service providers to transmit notifications to certain alleged infringers and accept and process counter notifications in order to enjoy an exemption from liability-applies where content residing at the direction of a subscriber is removed (or access to it is blocked) based on a service provider's good faith belief that the material in question is infringing.
-The subscriber content removed will be material that fails to comply with these additional requirements may still enjoy limited liability for copyright infringement under section 512(c) for material stored at the direction of a user even though it would not be exempt from potential liability to its subscriber under subpart 512(g)(2) for removing or disabling access to material which in good faith is believed to be infringing.
+The subscriber content removed will be material stored at the direction of a user within the meaning of the user storage limitation set forth in subpart (c)(3).
+It is possible, however, that a service provider, to limit its potential liability for copyright infringement in response to a notification, could remove user content that was not stored by a subscriber within the meaning of subpart (g)(2), in which case the service provider would not need comply with the requirements of subpart (g)(2) in order to be exempt from any liability for removing or disabling acthat fails to comply with these additional requirements may still enjoy limited liability for copyright infringement under section 512(c) for material stored at the direction of a user even though it would not be exempt from potential liability to its subscriber under subpart 512(g)(2) for removing or disabling access to material which in good faith is believed to be infringing.

-In Hendrickson v.
-Amazon.com, Inc., Judge Hatter of the Central District of California ruled in a case of first impression that a notification is only effective with respect to material on a site "at the time the ISP receives the notice" and cannot impose a continuing obligation on the recipientservice provider to monitor its location for future acts of infringement.
+In $Hendrickson\ v.\ Amazon.com,\ Inc.,^{12}\ Judge\ Hatter\ of\ the$ Central District of California ruled in a case of first impression that a notification is only effective with respect to material on a site "at the time the ISP receives the notice" and cannot impose a continuing obligation on the recipientservice provider to monitor its location for future acts of infringement.
 In Amazon.com, Inc., the plaintiff sent a substantially complying notification to Amazon.com on Jan.
 28, 2002, stating that as copyright owner he had never authorized a DVD release of the movie Manson.
 He subsequently sued Amazon.com, Inc., for a third-party listing of a DVD version of Manson that he noticed on the Amazon site on Oct.
 21, 2002-almost nine months after the time he sent the notification.
 Judge Hatter ruled that although the January 2002 notice was "adequate for the listings then on Amazon," "there is a limit to the viability of an otherwise adequate notice."
-The January 2002 notification could not "be deemed adequate notice for subsequent listings and sales, stored at the direction of a user within the meaning of the user storage limitation set forth in subpart (c)(3).
-It is possible, however, that a service provider, to limit its potential liability for copyright infringement in response to a notification, could remove user content that was not stored by a subscriber within the meaning of subpart (g)(2), in which case the service provider would not need comply with the requirements of subpart (g)(2) in order to be exempt from any liability for removing or disabling access to such content.
-Although the terms are not defined, subscribers should be thought of potentially as a subset of a service provider's users.
-Except where subscriber content is removed (or access to it disabled) in response to a formal notification (in which case the requirements of subpart (g)(2) must be met to benefit from the exemption), service providers are exempt pursuant to subpart (g)(1) from any liability for removing or disabling access to material believed in good faith to be infringing.
-Thus, where a service provider acts on its own initiative, in response to a third-party complaint or in response to a notification that does not involve subscriber content stored by a user within the meaning of subpart (c)(3), it will be exempt, pursuant to subpart (g)(1), from any liability for removing or disabling access to content believed in good faith to be infringing.
+The January 2002 notification could not "be deemed adequate notice for subsequent listings and sales, especially, as here, when the infringing item was posted for sale nine months after the date of notice."
+Citing legislative history, Judge Hatter wrote: